top of page

 It gets darker and more violent/gory as it progresses.
 There's no subtlety about Lancelot and Guenever's sexual affair.
 There's no secret about Arthur having sex with his own sister, and then trying to kill their son Mordred.
 It goes some really dark and awful places.

 All in all, it (the four books combined into one story, as in the G. P. Putnam and Son's 1958 edition I read) were fantastic.
 I don't usually read fantasy.
 I was surprised by how much I enjoyed this novel, despite the gore and very, very obvious allusion to the political situation in Europe at the time the novel was written.
-(Especially at the end, where it's basically just the author talking about war and politics).
+(Especially at the end, where it's basically just the author talking about war).

-Classic: foundational European/British "fairy tale"...what could be more English than King Arthur?
+This is a foundational European/British "fairy tale"...what could be more English than King Arthur?
 He even makes friends with Robin Hood!